MicrosoftDocs/power-automate-docs/articles/create-adaptive-cards.md

 - Adaptive Cards may not look like what’s expected during to styling and schema constraints:

-    - Check that placeholder values, text styles, and any markup language aligns with Adaptive Card schema requirements (review **Adaptive Card schema best practices** [here](https://adaptivecards.io/explorer/))
+    - Check that placeholder values, text styles, and any markup language align with Adaptive Card schema requirements (review **Adaptive Card schema best practices** [here](https://adaptivecards.io/explorer/))

     - Leverage the **Visual Studio Code** Adaptive Card validator.
 To install it from the Visual Studio  Code application, open the Extensions Marketplace, and search for  **Adaptive Card Viewer**.